September 23, 1:30 PM - Email to University Community

 In honour of all Franco-Ontarians, let us embrace the ’vert et blanc’ (green and white) and come together as a community to celebrate on Friday, September 24th, and Saturday, September 25th.
 Wear your green and white, or pin it to your Zoom background.
 Chat in all of your wonderfully rich French accents across our campus and in the community.
 Proudly wear your Franco-Ontarian flag pins.

 Most of all, I wholeheartedly hope that each of you may have your own moment of discovery of your Franco-Ontarian identity, language, culture, and community, here in the north and beyond.

 Laurentian University Protocols

-As we enter Phase 2 and gradually return to campus, the health and well-being of our community is our top priority.
+As we enter Phase 3 and return to campus, the health and well-being of our community is our top priority.
 To reduce the risk of exposure to the COVID-19 virus, we have put in place rigorous protocols and processes which follow federal, provincial and municipal governmental guidelines as well as public health directives.

 COVID-19 Self Screening Questionnaire

 NOTE: This self-disclosure questionnaire is confidential and is to be used for screening purposes only.
 No contact information will be collected or saved.
 If you have any questions about the collection and use of this information please contact Human Resources at firstname.lastname@example.org.